Three experts dispute the claims that a new probiotic therapy is a breakthrough for peanut allergy.

 Why FARE (Food Allergy Research & Education) thinks desensitization is a vital food allergy therapy on the path toward finding tolerance.
-Parents of children with food allergies tell me their main focus for their child’s future is keeping their loved one safe and healthy.
-This brings up a thought-provoking question when it comes to where we are headed with research: […]

 A pharmaceutical approach to oral immunotherapy is a step closer to approval by the Food and Drug Administration.
 The treatment, called AR101, is being developed by a company called Aimmune Therapeutics.
 The company’s aim is to make people less allergic to peanuts by having them take a specially formulated peanut powder in increasing doses over… Read more »

 While oral immunotherapy for peanut allergy grabs plenty of headlines, the question is often raised whether the technique will work for tree nuts as well.
 In a study presented at the AAAAI meeting in March 2016, researchers from the University of Arkansas say they’ve observed that walnut OIT can effectively and safely desensitize patients to… Read more »

 In a long-term follow-up study, oral immunotherapy (OIT) patients who were treated for up to five food allergies were able to maintain a high level of desensitization to their allergens, even those taking very low “doses” of their allergens.
-“We did this study because, up to now, there hasn’t been a lot of data on […]

 They’re the courageous food allergy parents and children testing therapies still in the experimental stages.